bitcoin/bitcoin/doc/managing-wallets.md

 This means that a single backup is enough to recover the coins at any time.
 It is still recommended to make regular backups (once a week) or after a significant number of new transactions to maintain the metadata, such as labels.
 Metadata cannot be retrieved from a blockchain rescan, so if the backup is too old, the metadata will be lost forever.

+> [!IMPORTANT]
-Wallets created before version 0.13 are not HD and must be backed up every 100 keys used since the previous backup, or even more often to maintain the metadata.
+> Wallets created before version 0.13 are not HD and must be backed up every 100 keys used since the previous backup, or even more often to maintain the metadata.

 ### 1.6 Restoring the Wallet From a Backup